ZeroQI/Absolute-Series-Scanner/README.md

 Where to get the perfect title ?
 ================================
 <UL>
+  <LI> Anime:     AniDB.net, the Anime main title is generally the best, or romaji (x-jat) </LI>
-  <LI> Series: TheTVDB.com or TVrage or TheMovieDB, TV database, will not store boxset specific files(nor sport or porn for tvdb)</LI>
+  <LI> TV Series: TheTVDB.com or TVrage or TheMovieDB, TV database, will not store boxset specific files(nor sport or porn for tvdb)</LI>
   <LI> Movies:    TheMovieDB.org, naming convention: "Movie Title (Year).ext" </LI>
-  <LI> Anime:  AniDB.net, the Anime main title is generally the best, or romaji (x-jat) </LI>
 </UL>

 Local metadata